sympy/sympy/doc/src/modules/physics/vector/fields.rst

 corresponding to a conservative vector field can be defined as the difference between the values of its scalar potential function at two points in space.
-This is useful in calculating a line integral with respect to a conservative function, since it depends only on the endpoints of the path - rather than the path itself.
+This is useful in calculating a line integral with respect to a conservative function, since it depends only on the endpoints of the path.

 This computation is performed as follows in :mod:`physics.vector`.